 ES1531/GEK1549/GET1021 - Critical Thinking and Writing

-This module is taught over 1 semester with 2 two-hour sectional teachings per week.
+This module is taught over 1 semester with 1 two-hour sectional teaching (in addition to a two-hour online presence) per week.

 On successful completion of this module, students will be able to:

-- write comprehensive, clear, and well-organised academic essay and report that responds to a set task;
+- write comprehensive, clear, and well-organised discipline-related essays and reports that respond to set tasks; and

 - contribute positively to the project goal and decision making of the team.